Glen Lang: Politics

 Lang is a liberal Democrat.
 He first entered politics in 1997 with a self-financed bid for the Cary Town Council in Cary, North Carolina.
 He won, and, two years later, sought and was elected mayor in 1999.

 During his time in Cary politics, Lang was an outspoken advocate of slower growth for the rapidly expanding town as well as for infrastructure improvements, incurring the ire of local developers by supporting increased fees for residential development.
 As mayor, he enacted the Adequate Public Facilities ordinance and other controls on growth.
 As a result, Cary's growth slow significantly—the growth rate changed from 13% to under 3% under Lang's leadership.
 However, councilwoman Maria Dorrel though his style was abrasive and created a "hostile atmosphere."

 Lang filed for re-election but did not campaign.
-In the 2003 race Lang placed third, and said the reason for his loss was on account of the fact that he only spent $10 to file and nothing on his campaign.
+In the 2003 race Lang placed third, and said the reason for his loss was because he only spent $10 to file and nothing on his campaign.
 He was succeeded as mayor by Ernie McAlister.

 In 2017, Lang started a bi-partisan political action group called New Southern Voices.
 The groups' focus is working on policy that the majority of people can agree with, such as gerrymandering and voting rights.